LebToki/Laragon-Dashboard/README.md

 ---

-A Key Suggestion: Look to Nucleus
+**A Key Suggestion: Look to Nucleus**
 In parallel with my move to Linux, I have been developing a new project called [Nucleus](https://github.com/LebToki/Nucleus) .
 Think of it as the spiritual successor and Linux-native evolution of Laragon-Dashboard.

 It is built from the ground up for Linux environments (ZorinOS, Ubuntu, Mint) and addresses many of the architectural issues found in the Windows version.
-Unlike Laragon-Dashboard, Nucleus is completely independent and not tied to any external project's roadmap.

 I highly recommend you and other contributors look at the refinements made in Nucleus and consider adapting them back to Laragon-Dashboard.

 Here are some key areas where Nucleus's approach could be particularly useful for fixing issues like #124 and improving the overall project:

-Improved Authentication Logic: Nucleus has a more robust authentication system that correctly differentiates between local and remote access.
+- Improved Authentication Logic: Nucleus has a more robust authentication system that correctly differentiates between local and remote access.

-Modular Architecture: The core logic for services and security is decoupled from the UI, making it easier to patch and extend.
+- Modular Architecture: The core logic for services and security is decoupled from the UI, making it easier to patch and extend.

-Modern Linux-Native Stack: It uses systemd for service management, which is the standard on modern Linux, and avoids the Windows-specific quirks that cause issues like the one you encountered.
+- Modern Linux-Native Stack: It uses systemd for service management, which is the standard on modern Linux, and avoids the Windows-specific quirks that cause issues like the one you encountered.

 ---